Special Occasions

 “I wanted to buy you something,” he continued, “but I don’t got no money.”

-“Listen, baby,” I said, “don’t worry about that.
+“Listen, baby,” I said, “don’t you worry about that.
 I don’t want you to worry about anything.
 Just enjoy yourself!”

 Reaching out my arms, I said, “Come over here, sweetheart.”